aristanetworks/avd-workshops/workshops/avd.md

 ### ATD Environment

-The Lab ATD environment has been pre-installed with Ansible and Git.
-We still must update AVD and the required modules to the latest version.
-The following commands will install AVD and needed modules.
+The ATD lab environment was provisioned with Ansible and Git.
+First, however, we must update AVD and the required modules to the latest version.
+The following commands will install AVD and the needed modules.

 ``` bash
 ansible-galaxy collection install arista.avd arista.cvp --force